🔼The name Alphaeus: Summary

-Alphaeus originally Semitic name is the same as Clopas (same name, different dialect), and both come from the verb חלף (halap), meaning to change, exchange or renew:
+Alphaeus' originally Semitic name is the same as Clopas (same name, different dialect), and both come from the verb חלף (halap), meaning to traverse, exchange or renew:

 A somewhat kindred verb is יסף (yasap), meaning to add, increase or do again, and this verb is the root of the name Joseph, belonging to the husband of Mary the mother of Jesus.

 The Johannine author places the mother of Jesus, the sister of the mother of Jesus, Mary of Clopas and Mary Magdalene under the cross of Christ (John 19:25), and leaves the reader with a baffling symmetry to contemplate.
 Both the names Joseph and Clopas express a kind of change, growth or renewal.
 Both these men are married to women named Mary.
 And both have sons named James and Joses.

 The solution to this conundrum is of course that the "other" Mary (other than the Magdalene; Matthew 27:61, 28:1) is the mother of Jesus, who thus in turn encompasses all righteous movements in Judea at that time (Matthew 12:50, John 14:20).

 The Hebrew-origin name Alphaios (Alphaeus) means Traverse or Exchange, with an emphasis on a repetitive or constructive zig-zag motion.
 It brings to mind a network of repeated exchange, which is also what the name Abraham stands for (and also see our article on the name Arabia), as well as the act of learning by training.

 The name Joseph, which this name Alphaeus appears to parallel, also describes a constructive repetition, but where Alphaeus appears to emphasize the repetition, Joseph emphasizes the growth as result of this repeating: the Practice that proverbially makes perfect.